austenmyers/homebrew-srchre/README.md

 - Quora
 - .edu domains

 I will add more as time goes on and a new domain becomes important in my research queries.
-If you have a domain that would like to be added please contact me or open an issue & I will add it as a domain to be searched.
+If you have a domain that you would like to be added please contact me or open an issue & I will add it as a domain to be searched.

 This repository is designed to be used with homebrew (for Mac OS X) or linuxbrew (for Linux).